Frequently Asked Questions

 No, it is not safe to drive on the day of ketamine treatment.
 We require a friend or family member to drive you home for safety reasons.

 It is strongly recommended not to go back to work or make important decisions the same day as your ketamine treatment.
+Taking time for self care and relaxation can help augment the ketamine treatments benefits.

 The research for depression shows that multiple treatments, often six infusions over 2-3 weeks, work better than a single infusion.
 Most patients also need booster sessions, usually monthly.
 Some patients may require fewer than six infusions to achieve symptom relief.
 Unfortunately, it is impossible to predict how many treatments you will need.
+Each individual is different, and it may depend what you are treating, and what other treatment modalities are on board as well, such as psychotherapy.

 - Active Psychosis